 Paul Daley had earned his reputation as a knockout artist before the bout, as his monstrous left hook (among other things) had led him to memorable stoppages over Martin Kampmann, Dustin Hazelett, and Scott Smith.
-The pre-fight logic was the Diaz should take Daley to the ground, where his jiu jitsu background gave him a tremendous advantage over the Brit.
+The pre-fight logic was that Diaz should take Daley to the ground, where his jiu jitsu background gave him a tremendous advantage over the Brit.
 But people forget that Nick Diaz simply doesn’t care about logic.

 MMA’s proverbial honey badger actually stood and traded with one of the biggest power punchers in the sport, because honey badger don’t care.
 Diaz was actually asked before the bout if he thought it would go to the mat, and he simply replied with smirk, "He might knock me down, and we might end up on the ground."

 Weird!
 That’s exactly what happened!